Meet Paul, the

 Plant Whisperer.

-Paul’s love of plants took root at the age of 7 when a seed he planted in a Styrofoam cup at school became a 10-foot-tall sunflower!
-An avid gardener all his life, he studied landscape horticulture at Merritt College in Oakland where he got inspired to remove his home’s front lawn and replace it with water-wise plants.
-After several neighbors followed suit, he realized, much to his surprise and delight, that he’d started a garden revolution.
+My love of plants took root at the age of 7 when a seed I planted in a Styrofoam cup at school became a 10-foot-tall sunflower!
+A lifelong gardener, I studied landscape horticulture at Merritt College in Oakland where I got inspired to remove our home’s front lawn and replace it with water-wise plants.
+After several neighbors followed suit, I realized, much to my surprise and delight, that I’d started a garden revolution.
 The result?
 Less water used, more pollinator visits, and a greater sense of community beautifully cultivated.

-Paul’s garden was twice featured on the Bay-Friendly Gardening Tour, each time attracting over 200 visitors, and he became the resident green thumb on his street thanks to a neighborhood garden tour he helped organize and grow over the past several years.
-Having worked as a journalist and marketing creative, he has had plant and garden articles published in The American Gardener, Pacific Horticulture and Sunset.
+My garden was twice featured on the Bay-Friendly Gardening Tour, each time attracting over 200 visitors, and I became the resident green thumb on my street thanks to a neighborhood garden tour I helped organize and grow over the past several years.
+Having worked as a freelance writer, I had plant and garden articles published in The American Gardener, Pacific Horticulture and Sunset.

 Published Articles